-We are subject to income taxes in the United States and the foreign jurisdictions in which we do business.
-Our income tax provision is comprised of federal, state, local and foreign taxes based on income in multiple jurisdictions and changes in uncertain tax positions.
-The primary region that is applicable to the determination of our effective tax rate is the United States.
-Our effective tax rates will vary depending on the relative proportion of foreign to U.S. income, the utilization of foreign tax credits and research and development tax credits, changes in corporate structure, changes in the valuation of our deferred tax assets and changes in tax laws and interpretations.
-We are required to regularly assess the likelihood of outcomes that could result from the examination of our tax returns by the IRS, and other tax authorities to determine the adequacy of our income tax reserves and expense.
+We are subject to tax in the United States and various foreign jurisdictions.
+Our effective tax rate can fluctuate primarily based on: the mix of its U.S. and foreign income; the impact of discrete transactions; and the difference between the amount of tax benefit generated by the foreign derived intangible income deduction ("FDII") and research credits offset by the additional tax from the global intangible low-tax income (GILTI) and the base erosion tax ("BEAT").

+We regularly assesses the likelihood of outcomes that could result from the examination of our tax returns by the IRS, and other tax authorities to determine the adequacy of our income tax reserves and expense.
 Should actual events or results differ from our then-current expectations, charges or credits to our provision for income taxes may become necessary.
 Any such adjustments could have a significant effect on our results of operations.